 Self-esteem is one’s own subjective evaluation of their worth.
 In simpler terms, self-esteem is the way we perceive ourselves.
 Self-esteem governs our self-talk, influences our decision-making and impacts our overall wellbeing.
 Positive self-esteem is critical to our mental health and our spirit.
+A low self-esteem can cause various mental health illnesses including substance abuse.

 When someone has positive self-esteem, they have respect for themselves and are confident in their self-worth and their ability to take on the world.
 A person who possesses high self-esteem often radiates confidence.
 Confidence enables teens to think outside-the-box and grab the opportunities before them.
 Teens with confidence may find it easier to rebound from failure, seeing it as an opportunity for growth rather than a catastrophe.
 Confidence may contribute to their belief that they will ultimately recover from even the greatest challenges.